-Top 10 Props or Costume Mistakes in Famous Films
+Top 10 Prop and Costume Mistakes in Famous Films

-Most people don't go to movie theaters for the historical and scientific accuracy of the films but discussing such mistakes can be very entertaining.
-Moreover, props and costume mistakes appear even in some Oscar winning films.Higher on this list are films with significant mistakes or/and mistakes that appear repeatedly throughout.
+Most people don't go to movie theaters for the historical and scientific accuracy of the films, but discussing such mistakes can be very entertaining.
+Moreover, props and costume mistakes appear even in some Oscar-winning films.Higher on this list are films with significant mistakes or mistakes that appear repeatedly throughout.

-Lower are films with accidental mistakes that appear briefly - for example, an extra in the background of a film set in the 15th century who wears a digital watch or a Metallica T-shirt, or somebody's modern underwear is seen for a short period of time.
+Lower on the list are films with accidental mistakes that appear briefly - for example, an extra in the background of a film set in the 15th century wearing a digital watch or a Metallica T-shirt, or someone's modern underwear being visible for a short period of time.

-There's a scene with Costner, Freeman and a telescope.
-Looks cool but the first known telescopes were invented in the Netherlands in the 17th century.
+There's a scene with Costner, Freeman, and a telescope.
+It looks cool but the first known telescopes were invented in the Netherlands in the 17th century.
 Man, 500 years is a long time (the movie takes place in the year 1194).

 Lovely list!
 Didn't know any of these...

-Nero criminalized wearing purple clothing by anyone but him.
+Nero criminalized wearing purple clothing by anyone but himself.

 The kilts worn by members of the British royal family are of Scottish Balmoral design.
 Colin Firth's character wore a kilt in the Irish tartan style.